NLnetLabs/ploutos/docs/pkg_workflow/minimal_useful_example.md

 ## Workflow summary

-The workflow we define below will configure the pkg workflow to:
+The workflow we define below will configure the Pluotos workflow to:

 - Build a Linux x86 64 architecture image from the `Dockerfile` located in the root of the callers repository.
 - Tag the created Docker image as `my_org/my_image_name:test-amd64`.